madkins23/go-type/reg/README.md

 this is probably sufficient for most usage.
 If not, use `reg.NewRegistrar()` to create a Registry object that uses mutex locks.

+### Global vs local Registry

+There is a global `reg.Registry` object created during initialization.
+The user may choose to use this via various functions or to create a local `reg.Registry` object and use its methods.
+The top-level functions that call the global `reg.Registry` object just use the methods.

+The problem with local `reg.Registry` objects is that they are not always available.
+Serializing objects provides a good example.
+The existing serialization libraries don't provide a way to attach data (in this case a `reg.Registry` object) to the encoder, nor do they pass `context.Context` objects down the call tree to be used by `json.MarshalJSON()` or `yaml.MarshalYAML()` or their unmarshal counterparts.
+In these cases a global `reg.Registry` is desirable if not necessary.

+While using global resources is generally considered bad, it is also good to consider why local registry objects might be needed.
+Is there some actual need to separate class registrations?
+After all, the classes themselves are global.

 A single global `reg.Registry` object is provided via the `reg.Highlander()` function.
 In the general case this will be sufficient for all use.